With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in North America.

 The Mexican grizzly bears were declared extinct in 1982.
 The decline of this mammal began when many Mexicans ventured into cattle farming.
 The cattle farmers started expanding their territories and developing settlements.
-These settlements were established into the range of the Mexican grizzly bears.
+These settlements were established in the range of the Mexican grizzly bears.

 The farmers considered these animals a nuisance.
 The Mexican grizzly bears were also destructive pests to the cattle farmers because they regularly killed their cattle.
 For this reason, the brown bears were eradicated in large numbers.

-The Mexican grizzly bears were trapped, shot dead and poisoned in large numbers.
+The Mexican grizzly bears were trapped, shot dead, and poisoned in large numbers.
 In the 1930s, this subspecies was extremely rare, and their numbers continued to deteriorate.

 Stellers Sea Cow